giovdi/ha-bars/README.md

 ## Setup

+Manual installation is required.

-Copy-paste to www folder and include it as a resource in any dashboard.
+Copy-paste the bars.js to www folder and include it as a resource in your dashboard (`local/bars.js`).

 ## Config